1985–86 Kentucky Wildcats men's basketball team

 The 1985–86 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1985–86 NCAA Division I men's basketball season.
 The head coach was Eddie Sutton and the team finished the season with an overall record of 32–4.
+After winning the SEC Tournament the Wildcats were invited to the 1985 NCAA Tournament as a #1 seed.
+Kentucky advanced to the Elite 8 with victories over Davidson, Western Kentucky and Alabama.
+But their season came to an end after losing to the #11 seed L.S.U.
+Tigers 59–57.